radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 ## Plotting some properties of a vascular network
-We know illustrate how to visualise some useful properties of a resolved vascular network.
+We now illustrate how to visualise some useful properties of a resolved vascular network.
 Let's assume, for example, that we want to visualise results from the exemplificatory kidney vascular network that we derived from histology above.

 The code below shows how to load the vascular network, previously saved as a binary file by script [_script01_initnet.py_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/script01_initnet.py).
 We then generate illustrative trajectories for 100 time steps of 750 spins, using a temporal resolution of 10<sup>-5</sup> s (i.e., 10 µs).
 We also use a seed number to initialise spin positions (`seednumber=20181019`), for reproducibility purposes, and adopt a _periodic_ boundary condition (option `boundary='periodic`, which is the default).
 This means that if a spin reaches the network output node, it will continue its trajectory on a "virtual copy" of the network itself, whose input node coincides exactly with the output node.